linusbourque/tutorial-LinusBourque/Education-engineer-tutorial-simplified.md

 <h1>Deploy Applications with Kind (MacOS)</h1>

 Kubernetes is a popular container orchestration platform that is used by many organizations to deploy applications.
 You can use [kind](https://kind.sigs.k8s.io/) to gain practice with Kubernetes on our local systems.
-Let's deploy an application with kind to see how it works.
+Let's deploy a simple web application with kind to see how it works.
 To begin, start by installing kind from https://kind.sigs.k8s.io/.

 <H2>Prerequisites</H2>